A walk through Mazkeret Batya and the First Aliyah

 Mazkeret Batya is a charming town on the coastal plain, located near Rehovot, that began in 1883 as a small farming community during the First Aliya.
 Its original 11 settlers were experienced farmers and all were religious.
-The settlement was originally called Ekron, but was renamed Mazkeret Batya four years later after Baron Edmond de Rothschild’s mother Betty von Rothschild.
-With the help of the town’s museums and other buildings, the establishment of this settlement will be recreated on a circular walk.
+The settlement was originally called Ekron, but was renamed Mazkeret Batya four years later in memory of Baron Edmond de Rothschild’s mother Betty von Rothschild.
+With the help of the town’s museums and other buildings, the establishment of this settlement and the role of Rabbi Mohilever can be recreated on a circular walk.
+A tour from the village museum, if it can be arranged, does allow for a more extensive visit, as the guide from the museum has access to more of the old buildings.
+The Mohilever Museum is separate from the village museum.
+The movie shown there can definitely add to your visit, although opening of the museum needs to be pre-arranged.

-The beginnings of Mazkaret Batya were somewhat different from that of the other seven agricultural settlements established early during the First Aliya, in that Baron Edmond de Rothschild was asked to support this venture from the outset as a model for future settlements.
-The Baron bailed out other settlements after they had already gotten into difficulties.
-The Baron enthusiastically agreed to support 11 settlers with farming experience, although they had to agree to pay back all loans they received.
-Because they knew what they were looking for, it took them a while to find land they considered optimal for farming.
+The beginnings of Mazkaret Batya were somewhat different from that of the other seven agricultural settlements established early during the First Aliyah, in that Baron Edmond de Rothschild was asked to support this venture from its outset to be a model for future settlement.
+The Baron had bailed out other settlements after they had already gotten into difficulties.
+It will be recalled that one of the aims of the First Aliyah was to demonstrate that successful agricultural settlement in then Palestine could be achieved.
+The Baron enthusiastically agreed to support 11 middle-aged settlers with farming experience (which was unusual in Russia).
+Nevertheless, they had to pay their own way to Palestine and had to agree to pay back all loans they received.
+Because they knew the type of agricultural conditions they were looking for, it took them a while to find land with the heavy soil they considered optimal for growing grains.
+Initially, they came without their families.
 The person who persuaded the Baron to finance this venture was Rabbi Samuel Mohilever.

-Because of his importance in the creation of this agricultural settlement, and the Hibbat Zion/Hovevei Zion movement in general, Rabbi Samuel Mohilever is discussed further.
+Because of his role in envisaging this agricultural settlement, and the Hibbat Zion/Hovevei Zion movement in general, Rabbi Samuel Mohilever is discussed further on this webpage.
 He lived in Eastern Europe.
 During the Holocaust his grave was desecrated and it was decided to reinter his bones in Mazkeret Batya.
-His mosoleum is in the town’s cemetery and can be visited.
+His mausoleum is in the town’s cemetery and can be visited.

 Do you find my website interesting and helpful?